upsella/online/content/pricing.md

   We offer small, medium, large, or custom websites based on your needs.
   Please select one of the initial implementation packages below.

-Email us at contact@upsella.org if you prefer a custom payment plan (invoice billing) or custom requirements for your website.
+Email us at contact@UpSella.org if you prefer a custom payment plan (invoice billing) or custom requirements for your website.

 {{< rawhtml >}}
-Click "Buy Now” to purchase the Website implementation and agree to UPSELLA's Terms of Service and Privacy Policy.
-You allow UPSELLA to charge your card for this payment in accordance with Terms of Service.
+Click "Buy Now” to purchase the Website implementation and agree to UpSella's <a href="/terms-and-conditions">Terms and Conditions</a>.
+You allow UpSella to charge your card for this payment in accordance with Terms of Service.
 <br>
   <div id="pricewell-563bb39c-ce30-47ee-a9cb-e36240215559"></div><script src="https://snippet.pricewell.io/563bb39c-ce30-47ee-a9cb-e36240215559/pricewell.js" async=""></script>
 {{< /rawhtml >}}